Spin Relaxation Times of Single-Wall Carbon Nanotubes: Abstract

 \section{Abstract}

-We have measured electron spin resonance in bulk single-walled carbon nanotubes.
-The linewidth was observed to narrow by as much as $\sim$50\%, as the temperature was increased from 3 to 300~K. From the linewidth change versus temperature, we find the hopping frequency to be 285~GHz.
-Although the spins are mobile, they are still a finite-level-spin species, as indicated by the Curie law temperature dependence of the spin susceptibility.
-We show that the Dysonian lineshape asymmetry follows a three-dimensional variable-range hopping behavior from 3 to 20~K and extract a localization length of the hopping spins to be $\sim$100~nm.
+We have measured temperature ($T$)- and power-dependent electron spin resonance in bulk single-wall carbon nanotubes to determine both the spin-lattice and spin-spin relaxation times, $T_1$ and $T_2$.
+We observe that $T_1^{-1}$ increases linearly with $T$ from 4 to 100~K, whereas $T_2^{-1}$ {\em decreases} by over a factor of two when $T$ is increased from 3 to 300~K. We interpret the $T_1^{-1} \propto T$ trend as spin-lattice relaxation via interaction with conduction electrons (Korringa law) and the decreasing $T$ dependence of $T_2^{-1}$ as motional narrowing.
+By analyzing the latter, we find the spin hopping frequency to be 285~GHz.
+Last, we show that the Dysonian lineshape asymmetry follows a three-dimensional variable-range hopping behavior from 3 to 20~K; from this scaling relation, we extract a localization length of the hopping spins to be $\sim$100~nm.

-Understanding spin dynamics is key to a broad range of modern problems in condensed matter physics~\cite{Si97-98PRL,BalentsEgger00PRL-01PRB,KiselevPRB2000,RabelloEuroPhysLett2002,DeMartinoPRL2002,DoraPRL2008} and applied sciences~\cite{DiVincenzoScience1995,WolfScience2001}.
-Spin transport is a sensitive probe of many-body correlations as well as an indispensable process in spintronic devices.
-Confined spins, particularly those in one dimension (1D), are predicted to show strong correlations~\cite{BalentsEgger00PRL-01PRB,RabelloEuroPhysLett2002,DeMartinoPRL2002,DoraPRL2008,Giamarchi2004} and long coherence times~\cite{KiselevPRB2000}.
-Single-walled carbon nanotubes (SWCNTs) are ideal materials for studying 1D spin physics due to their long mean free paths and weak spin-orbit coupling~\cite{AndoJPSJ2000}.
-Exotic spin properties in metallic SWCNTs at low temperatures and high magnetic fields have been predicted, including the appearance of a peak splitting in the spin energy density spectrum, which can be used to probe spin-charge separation in Luttinger-liquid theory~\cite{RabelloEuroPhysLett2002,DeMartinoPRL2002,DoraPRL2008}.
+Understanding spin dynamics is key to a broad range of modern problems in condensed matter physics~\cite{SiPRL1997,BalentsPRL2000,KiselevPRB2000,RabelloEuroPhysLett2002,DeMartinoPRL2002,DoraPRL2008} and applied sciences.\cite{DiVincenzoScience1995,WolfScience2001} Spin transport is a sensitive probe of many-body correlations as well as an indispensable process in spintronic devices.
+Confined spins, particularly those in one dimension (1D), are predicted to show strong correlations~\cite{BalentsPRL2000,RabelloEuroPhysLett2002,DeMartinoPRL2002,DoraPRL2008,Giamarchi2004} and long coherence times.\cite{KiselevPRB2000} Single-wall carbon nanotubes (SWCNTs) are ideal materials for studying 1D spin physics due to their long mean free paths and relatively weak spin-orbit coupling.\cite{AndoJPSJ2000} Exotic spin properties in metallic SWCNTs at low temperatures and high magnetic fields have been predicted, including the appearance of a peak splitting in the spin energy density spectrum, which can be used to probe spin-charge separation in Luttinger-liquid theory.\cite{RabelloEuroPhysLett2002,DeMartinoPRL2002,DoraPRL2008}